arnold-c/CSDNoise/manuscript/manuscript.typ

     table.cell(rowspan: 2, align: horizon)[Rank], [Perfect Test], table.cell(colspan: 4)[90% Sensitive & 90% Specific RDT],
     ..auc_magnitude_comparison_table.flatten().slice(1)
   ),
-  caption: [The ranking of $|"AUC" - 0.5|$ computed on the subset of the emergent time series after the burn-in period, for a perfect test and an RDT with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
+  caption: [$|"AUC" - 0.5|$ for EWS metrics, ranked in descending order of magnitude, computed on the subset of the emergent time series after the burn-in period, for a perfect test and an RDT with 90% sensitivity and 90% specificity, under high and low Poisson and dynamical noise systems]
 )
 <tbl-auc-magnitude-ranking-rdt-comparison>

+== Predictive Ability

+Each alert scenario (the combination of diagnostic test, noise structure and magnitude, and EWS metric) produced its optimal accuracy with a different combination of EWS hyperparameters (the percentile threshold of the long-running metric distribution to be exceeded to return a flag, and the number of consecutive flags required to trigger an alert) (supplemental figures 25-28).
+Upon selected the optimal hyperparameters, with a perfect diagnostic test

 #figure(